 Why choose Barcan+Kirby’s employment lawyers for redundancy advice?

 Our employment lawyers in Bristol are highly experienced in advising employees with every aspect of redundancy.
 We have supported clients through every stage and can provide clear, practical guidance to help you get the best settlement available, or to challenge an unfair redundancy where required.

-Our team benefits from the expertise of a number of highly talented individuals, including Partners Samantha Castle and James Bell and Associate Nick Howell.
+Our Employment team benefits from the expertise of a number of highly talented individuals, including Partner Samantha Castle.
 Samantha is also a member of the Employment Lawyers Association (ELA), reflecting her high level of expertise in dealing with a wide range of employment law matters, including redundancy.